vlicus/back_up_exercise/SOLUTIONS.md

 `--flush-logs`: This option causes the server to flush the logs after the backup, ensuring that the binary log files contain the events from the backup.

 `--master-data=2`: This option includes the binary log coordinates as a comment at the end of the dump file.
 The value "2" specifies that it should incluse the file name and position.
-This information is useful for point-in-time recovery.
+This information is useful for point-in-time recovery. `--master-data` seems that is deprecated and it will be removed in future versions, instead, it can be used `--source-data=2` in our example.

 The command then would look like this: